AR-15 Barrel Length 2026: 10.5" to 20" Velocity & Dwell Time Compared header image

 Ideal for Mk12-inspired builds—match the gas system to your ammunition to avoid short-stroking during cold weather.

-Gas system guidance: Mid-length or rifle
+Gas system: Mid-length or rifle

 20" barrel